 *TIP: I keep a waterproof pen in my bathroom cabinet so I can write down a month and a year each time I open a new item which helps me to have a clear inventory of how much I’m using something and when it needs to go.

-STEP 2 – PLANNING YOUR BEAUTY ROUTINE
+STEP 2 – PLAN YOUR BEAUTY ROUTINE

 Now it’s time to design your habits so take a pen and paper and write down how you want your simple and enjoyable beauty routine to look like.